SAP-archive/C4CODATAAPIDEVGUIDE/README.md

 Option | Example | Description
 -------|---------|------------
-eq | /OpportunityCollection?$filter=AccountID eq '1001910' <br><br> /UserCollection?$filter=UserID eq '\*ADMIN\*'| Gets all Opportunity entries that matches the specified AccountID <br><br> Matches UserID containing the string ADMIN - '*' can be used as a wildcard. ge, le |  /OpportunityCollection?$filter=AccountID ge '1001910' and AccountID le '1001920' | Gets all Opportunity entries with AccountID within the specified range datetimeoffset| /AccountCollection?$filter=CreatedOn ge datetimeoffset'2015-04-01T00:00:00Z' | Accounts created on or after given datetime endswith | /AccountCollection?$filter=endswith(AccountName,'LLC') | All accounts whose AccountName ends with 'LLC'. **_Note that the Property Name has to be specified first_**. startswith | /AccountCollection?$filter=startswith(AccountName,'Porter') | All accounts whose AccountName starts with 'Porter'. **_Similar to endswith note that the Property Name has to be specified first_**.
+eq | /OpportunityCollection?$filter=AccountID eq '1001910' <br><br> /UserCollection?$filter=UserID eq '\*ADMIN\*'| Gets all Opportunity entries that matches the specified AccountID <br><br> Matches UserID containing the string ADMIN - '*' can be used as a wildcard. ge, le, gt, lt |  /OpportunityCollection?$filter=AccountID ge '1001910' and AccountID le '1001920' | Gets all Opportunity entries with AccountID within the specified range datetimeoffset| /AccountCollection?$filter=CreatedOn ge datetimeoffset'2015-04-01T00:00:00Z' | Accounts created on or after given datetime endswith | /AccountCollection?$filter=endswith(AccountName,'LLC') | All accounts whose AccountName ends with 'LLC'. **_Note that the Property Name has to be specified first_**. startswith | /AccountCollection?$filter=startswith(AccountName,'Porter') | All accounts whose AccountName starts with 'Porter'. **_Similar to endswith note that the Property Name has to be specified first_**.